Green Education and Legal Fund Inc. is a 501(c)(3)nonprofit dedicated to promoting the green values of nonviolence, ecology, democracy and justice.

 GELF has sponsored the Green City Project, which envisions how to rebuild communities based on principles of sustainability.
 It completed reports for the City of Troy on solid waste, pesticides and composting.

-Mark recently stepped down as Executive Director of Hunger Action Network of NYS, for which he had worked since 1985 as the first staff person.
+Mark stepped down as Executive Director of Hunger Action Network of NYS in 2014, for which he had worked since 1985 as the first staff person.
 He has been a community organizer (e.g., ACORN) and long-time anti-poverty, food justice and peace advocate.
 He authored one of the first reports exposing the dangers of garbage incineration in 1985.
 Mark is a graduate of Rensselaer Polytechnic Institute and Albany Law School.
-He is a member of Common Farms, an intentional community in Poestenkill where he and his wife have built their own passive solar home in 1985.
+He is a member of Common Farms, an intentional community in Poestenkill where he and his wife, Judith Enck, built their own passive solar home in 1985.
 He is a former member of the Poestenkill Town Board.

 Mark is active in PAUSE, People of Albany United for Safe Energy.
 While living in Brookyn, he was a member of the steering committee of 350 NYC and the People’s Climate Movement NY.
 He helps coordinates statewide campaigns for 100% clean energy by 2030; a state carbon tax; and, divesting the state pension funds from fossil fuels.
 He was co-founder of New York and national Public Interest Research Group; Green Party of NY; Capital District Chapter of the National Lawyers Guild; Social Justice Center; and Hudson-Mohawk Independent Media Center.
 Mark is an avid gardener.
-He has hosted various public affairs radio shows for 15 years with local Pacifica affiliates (WBAI, WRPI); he is currently a member of the Brooklyn Food Coalition, and co-hosts City Watch, a public affairs radio show on Pacifica’s WBAI.
+He has hosted various public affairs radio shows for 15 years with local Pacifica affiliates (WBAI, WRPI); he is currently a member of the news collective at WOOC in Troy and is helping to start WOOA in Albany.

 He is author of Madame President: The Unauthorized Biography of the First Green Party President.